Astypalaia Island National Airport

 Astypalaia Island National Airport (IATA: JTY, ICAO: LGPL), also known as "Panaghia" Airport, is an airport on Astypalaia Island, Dodecanese, Greece.
 The facility is located nearby the village Analipsis, and approximately 12 km northeast of the city of Astypalaia.

 Airlines and destinations

-The following airlines operate regular scheduled and charter flights at stypalaia Island National Airport:
+The following airlines operate regular scheduled and charter flights at Astypalaia Island National Airport:

 Statistics

 History of the annual throughput of passengers: